 For additional information or questions, contact Meleeka Reinen, Pediatric Radiology Fellowship Coordinator.

 Foreign applicants must be legally able to work in the U.S., or eligible to obtain work authorization.
 Initial and extension J-1 Visas are considered in very rare circumstances.
 All non-ACGME fellowship candidates must be eligible for H-1B visas, which includes successful completion of all USMLEs.

 For More Information on OHSU Trainee Policies.
-Please visit our GME Policies page.
+Please visit our GME site.